Zazama/GoClean/README.md

 Clean and Responsive Ghost Theme

 It supports the latest updates and has the navigation helper implemented.
 New version makes use of the get helper to display latest posts on all pages.
-Enabled it in your Labs settings to display latest posts in the right sidebar.
+Enable it in your Labs settings to display latest posts in the right sidebar.

 You can find a demo here: http://www.zazama.de/